Why does nothing happen when I tap the padlock button on an Apple device?

 This is the intended behaviour if you have disabled editing in the app's settings.
 If you re-enable editing, these buttons will be enabled again.
 This and other settings are described in the User Guide.

 How can I prevent my child from accidentally deleting and rearranging things?

 In the Settings app on iOS, in General > Restrictions, you can set a passcode, and then prevent operations including installing and deleting apps.
-In the Special Stories, Special Words, Special Numbers and My 1st Signs settings, you can disable editing, so the app's words, pictures and sounds can't be rearranged, deleted or overwritten.
+In the Special Words, Special Stories and Special Numbers settings, you can disable editing, so the app's words, pictures and sounds can't be rearranged, deleted or overwritten.

 You can also make use of Apple's Guided Access facility for iOS devices, for example, to disable all the physical buttons.